Consensys/secureum-diligence-bootcamp/day2/example1_quantifiers/README.md

 1. The 0 address is never an admin
 2. For every address `x` in the `admins` array, `isAdmin[x]` is true.

-Both of those can be expressed as a 'forall`.
+Both of those can be expressed as a `forall`.
 Even though property 1 doesn't have the words 'for all' in it, we can paraphrase it as "for every address `x` in `admins`/`isAdmin`, `x` is not 0".

 We can formalize these two informal properties in scribble, as the following contract invariants: